SeagullisLearningToCode/Gull-Framework/README.md

 Documentation is also in the code itself

 # Usage in my code
-It's free to use for now (don't worry I won't make it Closed-Source)
+It's free to use for now